vitesse-sdk/.github/profile/README.md

 ```

 If the specified `your_token` has read permissions on packages at *vitesse-sdk* organization, a list of private packages should be listed.
 Otherwise it will be empty.

+With this basic test, it can be verified whether a specific token is active or has been revoked.